jkingportfolio/ci_pp5_tick_it_react/README.md

 5. As a user, I can view a list of my watched tasks so that I can focus on content I wish to view.
 6. As a user, I can use the search bar on the Task list section so that I can find particular tasks easier.
 7. As a user, I can delete my tasks so that I can permanently remove tasks I do not wish to keep.
-8. As a user, I can edit my tasks so that I can correct spelling mistakes or I may have entered into the task information fields.
+8. As a user, I can edit my tasks so that I can correct spelling mistakes I may have entered into the task information fields.
 9. As a user, I can view task comments so that I can obtain more information on the task in question.
 10. As a user, I can comment on other tasks so that I can interact with other users.
 11. As a user, I can edit or delete my comment on a task incase of input error.
-12. As a user, I can manage my tasks so that I can add, edit or delete posts as needed.
+12. As a user, I can manage my tasks so that I can add, edit or delete tasks as needed.
 13. As a user, I can request a password so that I can log back into my account if I have forgotten my password.
 14. As a user, I can log in so that I can access my account, view my profile, tasks and other user's tasks.
 15. As a user, I can log out so that other users using the same device cannot access my account.